next-hat/documentation/docs/setups/nanocl/linux/ubuntu.md

 - Some users download the DEB package and install it manually and manage upgrades completely manually.
 This is useful in situations such as installing Nanocl on air-gapped systems with no access to the internet.

+- You can also install it from [crates.io](https://crates.io/crates/nanocl)

 ### Install using the repository